Swain County, North Carolina: Geography

 Three rivers ultimately feed the Little Tennessee River, which flows through the mountains into Tennessee.
 The Nantahala River is one of the most popular whitewater rafting rivers in the nation.
 It is a tributary of the Little Tennessee River.

-Indian reservation
+As of 2024, Swain County has 3,930 acres of agricultural land – the fourth-lowest amount in the state.

+Cherokee reserve

 The Oconaluftee River flows through Swain County and the town of Cherokee, where the federally recognized Eastern Band of Cherokee Indians is based.
 Their Qualla Boundary occupies territory in both Swain and Jackson counties.
 The Oconaluftee is a tributary of the Tuckaseegee River.
 Ancient Cherokee towns were located along both of these rivers.
 The Tuckaseegee flows into the Little Tennessee River before it leaves North Carolina.
 It also had important Cherokee towns, each developed around an earthwork mound.
-The Cherokee built their communal townhouse of top of these mounds.
+The Cherokee built their communal townhouse on top of these mounds.